nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
 The test for adding submission should be done first as the student must have an existing submission to add a submission status to.

     2. Test case: `addSubmissionStatus 1 sm/Assignment 1 ss/Y`<br>
        Expected: Submission with submission name Assignment 1 is updated with a submission status of Y for the first student.
 Confirmation message shown in the status message.
-Timestamp in the status bar is updated.

     3. Test case: `addSubmissionStatus 1 sm/Assignment 1 ss/A`<br>
        Expected: No submission status is added.
 Error details shown in the status message.
 Status bar remains the same.